 This experience has luggage transfer is included, meaning you will be skiing with only a daypack during the day, and that accommodation each night is in local guest houses rather than wilderness cabins as for many of our other ski tours.
 Your local hosts offer a warm welcome and insight into the culture and cuisine of the area and of course, being Finland, sauna is an important feature of each evening!
 Ski equipment is available to hire as an optional extra.

-In the far north of Finland, Backcountry Skiing and Northern Lights in Finnish Lapland offers two itineraries for hut-to-hut exploring the Lemmenjoki and Halti regions.
+In the far north of Finland, we offer two itineraries for hut-to-hut exploring the Lemmenjoki and Halti regions.

 These tours are physically challenging and take place in very remote areas, with accommodation in simple wilderness cabins, but do not require previous ski touring experience, so can be a good option for participants with good level of fitness seeking to participate in a real winter expedition but without the requirement for technique necessary for other options such as the King's Trail in Sweden.